Sister City Sèvres

-“This was a wonderful opportunity to find out about French public librarianship and to discover the commonalities as well as the differences,” said Marilyn Genther, executive director of the Mount Prospect Public Library, “They were very interested in our virtual services, including downloadable books and electronic online resources, as well as our extensive programming and partnerships with businesses and community organizations.”
+“This was a wonderful opportunity to find out about French public librarianship and to discover the commonalities as well as the differences,” said Marilyn Genther, former executive director of the Mount Prospect Public Library, “They were very interested in our virtual services, including downloadable books and electronic online resources, as well as our extensive programming and partnerships with businesses and community organizations.”

 Didier Adon, the deputy village manager of Sèvres, was also intrigued by the role American libraries play as centers for the exchange of ideas and information not necessarily connected with public reading.